Woodcrest State College

-Woodcrest State College is a co-educational public Prep to Year 12 school located in the City of Brisbane suburb of Springfield in Queensland, Australia.
+Woodcrest State College is a co-educational public Prep to Year 12 school located in the City of Ipswich suburb of Springfield in Queensland, Australia.
 The school has a total enrolment of 1,719 students in 2022.

 Between 1998 and 2022, Pat Murphy was the Executive Principal of Woodcrest State College.
 In 2022, Jeff Jones was the Executive Principal of the school.
 Since 2023, Woodcrest State College's role of Executive Principal has been held by Deborah Hansen.
 The school also consists of a Dean of the College, a Business Manager, 2 Deputy Primary Principals and 3 Deputy Secondary Principals.

 Sporting houses

 Woodcrest State College includes the following four sporting houses with their respective colours: